| Kynex is pleased to

 event that one trade needs to be allocated across several Prime Brokers.

 Allocations for both multiple Prime Brokers and multiple Accounts can now be done with a single trade.
+Top Modifying an Existing

-The new Modify Execution feature is
+Execution The new Modify Execution feature is

 accessed by clicking on the appropriate line in the Today’s Executions,